top of page

 As a Dutch citizen the term 'nature' becomes slightly more elusive than it might seem for other Nationalities with a less domesticated national environment.
 About 11% of the Netherlands is covered by forest.
 This seems very low compared to neighbouring countries (Germany 33%(3), Belgium 23%(2) and France 31%(1)), but what is more impressive is that the forest area in the Netherlands has recovered from a stunning 2% in the early 20th century.

 Even so Dutch forests can hardly be considered 'wild'.
 There is a common Dutch phrase that states that every piece of dirt in the Netherlands has been touched by the Dutch (if not many times) at least once in our history.
-I will not defend the factuality of this statement, but the general feeling is hard to deny considering that more the 17% of the land area of the Netherlands is actually 'reclaimed' from what once sea.
+I will not defend the factuality of this statement, but the general feeling is hard to deny considering that more the 17% of the land area of the Netherlands is actually 'reclaimed' from what was once sea.
+Nowadays finding truly wild spaces in the Netherlands rather dificult.

 Sources: